puppetlabs/puppet-docs/source/forge/puppetenterprisemodules/index.md

 Removed /etc/puppetlabs/puppet/environments/production/modules/mssql (v1.0.0)
 ~~~

-## Feedback and Contributing
+## Feedback and contributing

 If you run into an issue with a Puppet Enterprise module, or if you would like to request a feature, please [file a ticket](https://tickets.puppetlabs.com/browse/MODULES/).

-If you are having problems getting a Puppet Enterprise module up and running, please contact [Support](http://puppetlabs.com/services/customer-support).
+If you are having problems getting a Puppet Enterprise module up and running, please contact [Support](https://puppet.com/support-services/customer-support).